Identifying Hazards and Communicating Risks

 Toxicokinetics and toxicodynamics are analogous to pharmacokinetics and pharmacodynamics.

 A low dose of some substances may be beneficial for a person, yet a higher dose is toxic.
-For instance, fat soluble vitamins, such as A and D, are essential for health, but too much of either is toxic.
+For instance, fat soluble vitamins, such as A and D, are essential for health, but too much of either is toxic (see ‘Hormesis’).
 Sunlight in small doses increases the production of Vitamin D, while in high doses it can cause skin cancer.
 Some hazards, such as heat and noise, must reach a threshold level before damage occurs.
 Others, including many cancer-causing agents, are presumed to cause damage even at the lowest measurable levels.
-The effects of some agents, such as X-rays, are cumulative over a lifetime, while other agents, such as alcohol, allow the body to recuperate somewhat during temporary breaks in exposure.
+The chronic effects of some agents, such as X-rays, are cumulative over a lifetime, while the acute effects of other agents, such as anesthetics, may only be temporary without ongoing exposure.

 Hormesis